Get to know

-He currently lives in downtown Omaha with his wife and son.
+He currently lives in Omaha with his wife and son.
 They are members of Coram Deo, a Gospel Centered Missional Church Community that is relentless about engaging the city of Omaha.
 He is passionate about serving our metro area while running alongside fellow Omaha YP’s that are deliberate about making Omaha an exceptional place to call home.
-Ryan is also involved with the Greater Omaha YP Council of Companies, the LEO A DALY YP Council, inCommon Community Development, the Society of American Military Engineers Student Mentoring Program and the Durham School-Architectural Engineering Mentoring Program.
+Ryan is also involved with the Greater Omaha YP Council of Companies, the LEO A DALY YP Council, inCommon Community Development, the Society of American Military Engineers Student Mentoring Program, the Durham School-Architectural Engineering Mentoring Program, and is the Vice President of his neighborhood’s Home Owners Association.
 “Omaha is consistently voted one of the top cities in America for Young Professionals to live.
 I love the charm Omaha possesses – the museums, restaurants, music scene, and historic neighborhoods amongst other attractions, are simply a snap shot of all Omaha has to offer.
 Sure, our city has its issues, but that is why engaging in an emerging YP scene that constantly shapes the landscape of our community is so essential.”

 Connect with Ryan if you are interested in discussing mentorship opportunities for Omaha’s youth, Omaha YP engagement events, starting a YP Group at your Company, NES’s Mike Tyson’s Punch-out, les Paul Gibson Guitars, running marathons and India Pale Ale’s (IPA’s).
 Fun Facts: I stand 6’-8” tall, and I am often times asked by strangers at the grocery store to grab the items off the top shelf.